MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/manage-content/manage-course-category/add-an-administrator-for-a-course.md

 In this topic, you will learn the simple steps on how to add a category administrator on the portal:

-1. On the Microsoft Community Training portal, login and [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).
+1. On the Community Training portal, login and [**switch to administrator view**](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal).

 2. Under Course tab, select the **Category** for which you want to add an administrator and click or tap on the **More (...)** icon